 Our activities cover a broad spectrum of scientific topics.
 In one 45-minute activity, students may learn about:

-- Computer Game Coding: How do we make computer games?
+- Gaming: Behind the Scenes: How do we make computer games?
 Work like a computer programmer, using a nationally recognized computer science curriculum, to see how your favorite games work and code your own!

-- Visit the UW Physics Museum: Physics is everywhere!
-Explore phenomena that make the world work at the Ingersoll Physics Museum (5-minute walk).
+- Visit the Physics Museum: Physics is everywhere!
+Explore phenomena that make the world work at the Ingersoll Physics Museum (a five-minute walk).

 - Snacks with Scientists: What's on my plate?
-Experience Slow Food UW, driven by the dedication of UW students volunteering to help promote "good, clean and fair food for all," using food as a universal experience to create dialogues and bridge culture across our campus and communities.
+Experience Slow Food UW, which is driven by the dedication of UW students volunteering to help promote “good, clean and fair food for all," and depends on both the campus and Madison communities to create dialogues and bridge cultural differences by using food as a universal experience.
 Slow Food UW works hard to make local, community-conscious foods accessible and delicious!

 When You Arrive